Katie Ledecky: A Record-Breaking Approach to Success

 Exclusively represented by Leading Authorities speakers bureau for speaking engagements, Ledecky is a serial winner who possesses the unique ability to energize audiences and spark high performance with her much sought-after Olympic-level insights.
 As personable and relatable as she is laser-focused on achieving her goals, she shares her perspective on developing a winner’s mentality, goal setting, swimming past adversity, and the importance of discipline, practice, and support in reaching peak performance.
 Drawing from her inspiring personal journey to the winner’s podium, she shares her elite-level strategies for visualizing and achieving success at the highest levels in any field.

 Ledecky became the most-decorated U.S. female athlete for a second consecutive Olympics when she won four medals overall (two gold and two silver) at the 2020 Tokyo Olympics, making history by winning the gold in the first-ever women’s 1500-meter freestyle, and becoming the first-ever to three-peat in the 800-meter freestyle.
 Four years prior, at the 2016 Rio Olympics, she delivered an all-time performance, breaking two world records while winning four gold medals and one silver medal overall — becoming the most successful U.S. female athlete ever at a single Olympics.
 Ledecky’s Olympic legend began at the 2012 London Olympic Games, where she was the youngest U.S. Olympic athlete at just 15-years-old.
 Showing confidence and maturity beyond her years, she delivered a statement win in the 800-meter freestyle race during the London Games, beating out a field of more experienced competitors by four seconds to win her first gold medal.

-Ledecky’s success has earned her USA Swimming’s Golden Goggles Award as Female Swimmer of the Year an unprecedented seven times, AP Female Athlete of the Year, ESPY Awards for Best Female Athlete and Best Female Olympian, and countless other accolades.
+Ledecky’s success has earned her USA Swimming’s Golden Goggles Award as Female Swimmer of the Year an unprecedented eight times, AP Female Athlete of the Year twice, ESPY Awards for Best Female Athlete and Best Female Olympian, and countless other accolades.
 She has been featured in leading publications and news outlets worldwide, and was the youngest person named to the Time 100 list in 2016.